 Introduction

-Today ML, due to popularity of the technology, has become similar to Artificial Intelligence.
+Today ML, due to the popularity of the technology, has become similar to Artificial Intelligence.
 What’s the difference?

 Don't have time to read?